Book review: Tomorrow’s Guardian by Richard Denning (Mercia Books, 2011 )

-While learning about his new skillz and rescuing other “Walkers” from futile deaths in the past, he also finds out there’s a tempting Dark Side, hell bent on taking over the world.
+While learning about his new skillz and rescuing other “Walkers” from futile deaths in the past, he also finds out there’s a tempting Dark Side hell bent on taking over the world.
 There’s a parallel world, and somehow, there was an event that sort of locked our world and theirs together, with only a thin dimensional wall of between the two … Can he save our world from the clutches of the other?

 Tomorrow’s Guardian is a novel for young adults, so it’s a quick and easy read.
 It’s full of action and adventure, and if you use Nazis as baddies, you can’t really go wrong.
 Once I reached the end of the novel and saw an excerpt of the sequel, I read that too and am considering getting it.
-Will await verdict of the Squeeze, who is currently reading it – or is meant to, don’t know if he’s actually started it yet.
+Will await verdict of Mr T, who is currently reading it – or is meant to, don’t know if he’s actually started it yet.

 Because it’s aimed at a younger audience, it lacks a certain depth.
 It’s a bit like eating Sugar Puffs for breakfast – it kind of fills you up, but you still want something more substantial to eat, and you’re hungry again two hours later.
 I don’t mind that Tom doesn’t pay any attention to girls – why should he?
 He’s only twelve – but his emotions feel unconvincing.

-Tom’s about to risk his life going into the midst of a Zulu battle, into the inferno of a burning building, and risk drowning in a German submarine, but he doesn’t seem to bat an eyelid and just has a “okay, sure, can do” attitude.
+Tom’s about to risk his life going into the midst of a Zulu battle, into the inferno of a burning building, and risk drowning in a German submarine, but he doesn’t seem to bat an eyelid and just has a “okay, sure, can do?” attitude.
 Until the baddie comes along, of course, because then he’s easily tempted to join them, but changes his mind before anything happens.
 His whole life gets turned upside down and inside out and this doesn’t seem to faze him much either.
 Yes, sometimes he gets scared or sad or angry or all of the above, but he seems to just take everything at face value and is fine with that.

 Neoptolemos, a name that makes me think of Neapolitan ice cream, is basically a rip-off of Albus Dumbledore.
 But I guess that comes with being a wise, old man who’s acting as a mentor for a boy in secondary school nowadays.
 Especially boys that hold the key for saving the world.
 Bordering on Mary-Sue territory, to be The Most Powerful Person Ever, but at least Tom has flaws and isn’t the best at everything in school.

 Another thing that bugs me is how there is very little personality to go around.
 Sure, the people that get picked up from history have their own powers and their own ways of talking, but aside from that?
 I don’t really see them as anything more than plot devices.
 You’ve got Mary, who keeps calling Tom “Master Tom”, which drives him nuts, and who talks in an old-fashioned way.
 Other than that, and her special power, she’s no one.
 Neither are the other two.
-For that matter, we only get a shallow glance at Septimus as well, and he has the potential.
+For that matter, we only get a shallow glance at Septimus as well, and he has potential.
 I’m also stuck with a feeling of “don’t I know him?” but maybe that’s just because he’s a fairly generic rogue.
 Except he’s Welsh.